Diamond Stone: Iowa Wolves (2018–2019)

 Stone played in the summer leagues for the Utah Jazz.

 On November 14, 2018, the Iowa Wolves acquired the returning right to Stone from the Salt Lake City Stars in exchange for the returning player right to Wes Washpun and a third-round draft pick in the 2019 NBA G League Draft.
 Later on November 26, 2018, the Iowa Wolves announced that they had acquired Stone, but was later waived by the Iowa Wolves on January 4, 2019.

 Rio Grande Valley Vipers (2019)

 On January 9, 2019, the Rio Grande Valley Vipers acquired Stone.

 Puerto Rico (2021)

 On February 3, 2021, Stone signed with the Guelph Nighthawks of the Canadian Elite Basketball League, but didn't play for them.

 On July 1, 2021, Stone signed with the Mets de Guaynabo of the Baloncesto Superior Nacional.
 He averaged 20.4 points and 9.8 rebounds per game.
 On August 25, Stone signed with the Gigantes de Carolina.

 TaiwanBeer HeroBears (2021–2022)

 On November 9, 2021, Stone signed with the TaiwanBeer HeroBears of the T1 League.
-He was the league's scoring champion for the 2021–22 season.
+He was the league's points leader for the 2021–22 season.